patroni/patroni/docs/dynamic_configuration.rst

 These parameters are validated to ensure they are sane, or meet a minimum value.

-There are some other PostgreSQL parameters controlled by Patroni:
+There are some other Postgres parameters controlled by Patroni:

 - listen_addresses - is set either from ``postgresql.listen`` or from ``PATRONI_POSTGRESQL_LISTEN`` environment variable
 - port - is set either from ``postgresql.listen`` or from ``PATRONI_POSTGRESQL_LISTEN`` environment variable